RobVerplanke/node-form/README.md

 - Add new data via a form
 - Edit existing data via a form
 - Delete existing data
+- Search data using a query in the url

 ### Technologies Used: